NickDeas/PhonATe/README.md

   ```

 # Applying Phonological Augmentations
-Example code for creating a PhonATe instance and applying augmentations is included in the [Example Notebook](phonate_example.ipynb).
+Example code for creating a PhonATe instance and applying augmentations for use in evaluating model robustness is included in the [Example Notebook](phonate_example.ipynb).
 A PhonATe instance can be created using a configuration file.
 A default configuration is included in [`phonate/default_config.json`](phonate/default_config.json) setting all augmentation probabilities to .2.

 Using the default configuration, PhonATe can be constructed with
 ```